mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ Source S3 bucket created with sample data: ${SOURCE_BUCKET}"
    ```

    The S3 bucket now contains structured test data that demonstrates DataSync's ability to handle both individual files and directory structures.
-This setup simulates real-world scenarios where you need to synchronize complex file hierarchies between different storage systems.
+This setup simulates real-world scenarios where you need to synchronize complex file hierarchies between different storage systems while preserving directory structure and file metadata.

 4. **Create IAM Role for DataSync**:

-   DataSync requires specific IAM permissions to access both source and destination storage systems.
+   DataSync requires specific IAM permissions to access both source and destination storage systems following the AWS Well-Architected Framework's security pillar.
 The service role enables DataSync to read from S3, write to EFS, and create necessary log entries for monitoring transfer operations.
 This role follows the principle of least privilege by granting only the permissions required for successful file synchronization.

    ```bash
    # Create trust policy for DataSync service